Skip to content

 Info - Blue Block (1)

-Our system does not update the balance retrospectively, you have to do this manually so please contact our Support Team to help with this.
+Our system does not update the balance retrospectively, you have to do this manually so please contact our Support Team should you need help with this.

 • If the number of hours in a workweek changes, the allocated annual leave will remain the same if the number of work days remains constant.
 But the accrued leave may be impacted either up or down.